wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image083](./images/media/image083.png)

-4. Select host and your configuration should look like this:
+4. Select the host and your configuration should look like this:

     ![image084](./images/media/image084.png)